 James) Who’s the least?

 Ray) Probably Da’Neille, Bishop Roy as our resident alien science officer.
-Da’Neille was thrown into the mix only hours before filming, and we were trying to go over her character’s back-story, but we were on tight deadlines.
+Da’Neille was thrown into the mix only hours before filming, and we were trying to go over her character’s back-story, but we were under tight deadlines.
 While she may not have known all of the motivations that went into her character, she delivered.

 James) How does Republic bring something new to the genre of Fan Films?

 Ray) From what I have seen, much of what has come out of fan film is Trek first and film second.
-Sometimes this results in a film that is difficult to watch because of many factors including sound, script acting, visuals, etc. Sometimes it can also result in a hodgepodge of elements put together to create a video for posting.
+Sometimes this results in a film that is difficult to watch because of many factors including sound, script acting, visuals, etc. Sometimes it can also result in a hodgepodge of elements put together to create a video posting.
 Yes, the film was made with passion and a love of Trek.

 In addition, yes, there are many throwaway moments in the production because the production was done without the film experience being a main driver of the process.
 We are a drama first and Star Trek second.
 We do take advantage of being in the Trek universe, and our characters, storylines and outcomes hinge on people knowing what we’re talking about, but we are bringing a cinematic edge to our production.